egoist/detect-package-manager/README.md

 ## How does this work?

-1. When there's `yarn.lock` or `package-lock.json` in current working directory, it will skip other operations and directly resolves `yarn` or `npm`
+1. When there's `yarn.lock`, `package-lock.json`, or `pnpm-lock.yaml` in current working directory, it will skip other operations and directly resolve `yarn`, `npm`, or `pnpm`.
-2. When there's no lockfile was found, it checks if `yarn` command exists.
-If so it resolves `yarn` otherwise `npm`
+2. When there's no lockfile found, it checks if `yarn` command exists.
+If so, it resolves `yarn` otherwise `npm`.
-3. Results are cached
+3. Results are cached.

 ## Install